BACTERIA RESULTS FROM 2/17/18 UPDATED BELOW

 What is the County doing to monitor material?

 County officials are currently conducting visual monitoring of the material being deposited on the beaches to ensure that it does not contain structural and woody debris.
 Both the County Environmental Health Department and Channelkeeper are also conducting water quality sampling in the surf zone of surrounding beaches to test for fecal indicator bacteria, because there is concern about untreated sewage from damage to infrastructure caused by the mudslide making its way to the ocean.
 The County announced on January 16th that it is increasing the frequency of their sampling to bi-weekly, and Channelkeeper has resumed our own beach bacteria sampling every other day thanks to funding from UCSB Associated Students Coastal Fund.
-The County’s results can be viewed here, and Channelkeeper’s results are above.
+The County’s results can be viewed here, and Santa Barbara County Supervisor Janet Wolf’s Discretionary Fund.